 Average Food Cost Percentage by Restaurant Type (2026)

 Industry-wide food cost runs 28-35% for full-service restaurants.
-That range is so wide it is almost useless as a target.
-The useful version is by concept, by segment, and adjusted for your specific menu mix.
+That range is so wide it’s almost useless as a target.
+You want it by concept, by segment, and tuned to your actual menu mix.
+That’s the number that tells you anything.

 The industry-wide range and why it is so wide #

 Toast, Lightspeed, and the National Restaurant Association all publish food cost benchmarks in the 28-35% range for full-service.
-The variance comes from a few sources.
+A few things push the spread that wide.

 Concept type.
 A pizza shop with $0.60 of food on a $14 menu item is at 4.3% food cost.
 A steakhouse with $14 of food on a $42 menu item is at 33%.
 Both are healthy for their concept.

 Menu mix.
-A concept that sells more drinks and apps than entrées runs lower aggregate food cost.
-A concept built around protein entrées runs higher.
+Sell more drinks and apps than entrées and your aggregate food cost drops.
+Build the whole thing around protein entrées and it climbs.

 Vendor strategy.
-Operations that contract directly with farms, fish docks, or breweries can land 2-4 points below distributor pricing.
-Operations on a single broadline distributor pay convenience.
+Contract straight with farms, fish docks, or breweries and you can land 2-4 points under distributor pricing.
+Stay on a single broadline distributor and you’re paying for the convenience.
+That gap is real money over a year.

-For each segment below, the numbers are pulled from aggregate Toast, Lightspeed, and Webstaurant data with NRA Industry Factbook cross-checks.
+For each segment below, the numbers come from aggregate Toast, Lightspeed, and Webstaurant data, cross-checked against the NRA Industry Factbook.

 Pizza and Italian (non-pizza) #